 Great Britain is the official collective name of England, Scotland and Wales and their associated islands.

-The Channel Islands and Isle of Man are not part of the UK, but are Crown Dependencies.
+The Channel Islands and the Isle of Man are not part of the UK but are Crown Dependencies.

 The Commonwealth of Nations is a voluntary association of 53 states united by ties to former British rule, it is a group aligned to create ongoing prosperity in these countries.
 The Queen is the head of the Commonwealth.

-The UK is a major player in international affairs and fulfils an important role in the EU, UN Security Council and Nato.
+The UK is a major player in international affairs and fulfills an important role in the EU, UN Security Council, and Nato.